Shark barrier: Australia

 Shark barriers are currently used in Queensland, New South Wales, South Australia and Western Australia.
 Many of the shark barriers used in Queensland also feature protection from venomous jellyfish.

 Shark barriers are often made out of netting; held in place by a system of piles, anchors and buoys.
 Netted barriers are susceptible to damage from strong ocean forces and so are generally limited to sheltered bays and beaches and favourable seasons and weather conditions.

-Following the controversial Western Australian Shark Cull, the Western Australian State Government trialled a netted shark barrier in Dunsborough in 2013/14 and allocated funds for a new shark barrier to be installed in Busselton.
+Following the controversial Western Australian shark cull, the Western Australian State Government trialled a netted shark barrier in Dunsborough in 2013/14 and allocated funds for a new shark barrier to be installed in Busselton.
 Environmentally friendly shark barriers have also been developed in Western Australia in response to a string of fatal shark attacks on the WA coastline.
+As of 2025, 8 shark barriers have been installed on WA beaches.

 Hong Kong

 In Hong Kong, after three swimmers were killed by sharks in 1995, the government installed shark nets on gazetted beaches.
 Unlike the long-line and gill-net designs commonly used in Australia and South Africa, these are permanent installations and work as barrier nets.
 There have been zero fatalities since installation in 1995.
 As of 2014, shark nets are in place at 32 Hong Kong beaches.